What is High Functioning Autism

 “He doesn’t look like anything is wrong”.
 This comment I hear all the time when it comes to the twins.
 And I’m sure I’m not the only Parent.
 Having a son or daughter who has autism is one of the most challenging and rewarding things you will ever face, but if that diagnosis is coupled with the term “high functioning” you may find yourself frustrated more often than not.
 What Is High Functioning Autism?
 This is a question we are often asked and would love to address to help other parents understand more about our children.

 WHAT IS HIGH FUNCTIONING AUTISM?
 Let’s first establish what autism is.
 Autism is a disorder in the development of a persons social and communication skills.
 While that is a basic answer, it gives you an idea of the areas of life that autism will effect.
 The range of severity is vary wide.
-While many autistic children are faced with inability to speak for years or even at all, others are considered high functioning and to the untrained eye might not be easy to diagnose.
+While many autistic children are faced with an inability to speak for years or even at all, others are considered high functioning and to the untrained eye might not be easy to diagnose.
 High Functioning Autism doesn’t exhibit itself obviously to outsiders.
 The ticks, fears, social issues, sensory issues and mild communication problems are often easy to overlook if a child is high functioning.
 Their delay in speech communication may have led them to a small vocabulary until they are close to school age.
 Many people only see the current state of a child, and have no idea what progress they have made in the past.
 Some signs of High Functioning Autism:

 - Delayed initial speech but functional communication as child ages